 The Alchemist (Brunswick Street)

-The Alchemist has earnt it’s reputation as one of the best cocktail bars in the city.
+The Alchemist has earned its reputation as one of the best cocktail bars in the city.
 The level of invention behind each drink on the menu is superb.
 The food menu is also amazing, making The Alchemist a great spot to start an evening out.
 Trust us you’ll need to start picking your cocktails now at TheAlchemistUk.com

 What’s your favourite place on our Castle Street Restaurants and Bars guide?
 Let us know in the comments below.